-The Executive Committee for the IEA Technical Collaboration Program on Heat Pumping Technologies (HPT-TCP) IEA asks for nominations for the Ritter von Rittinger award.
+The Executive Committee for the IEA Technical Collaboration Program on Heat Pumping Technologies has received a number of nominations for the Ritter von Rittinger Award.

 This award, presented for the first time at the IEA International Heat Pump Conference in 2005, is awarded to deserving individuals or teams who have achieved distinction in the advancement of Heat Pumping technologies, applications, market development and management or organization of activities with lasting international impact.
 The award is named after Peter Ritter von Rittinger, an Austrian engineer who is credited with design and installation of the first practical Heat Pump system at a salt work in Upper Austria in 1856.